Internal Medicine Residency

 Our program does not have a minimum score requirement on the U.S. Medical Licensing Examination® (USMLE®); however, the average score of our applicants is 227.
 You must pass the USMLE® Step 1 before applying and USMLE® Step 2 before graduating from medical school and starting residency.

-We accept international graduates and sponsor J-1 visas for applicants who have graduated within the past five years and have at least one year of clinical experience practicing direct patient care in the United States.
+We accept international graduates and sponsor J-1 visas for applicants who have graduated within the past three years and have at least one year of clinical experience practicing direct patient care in the United States.
 Observerships do not qualify.
 You must have Educational Commission for Foreign Medical Graduates® (ECFMG®) certification at the time of application.

-Alumni verifications are typically processed 7 to 10 days from receipt of payment.
+Alumni verifications are typically processed 7 to 10 business days from receipt of payment.
 Please send a check or money order, payable to NYU Grossman School of Medicine, for the $65 alumni verification fee to the following address:

 NYU Grossman School of Medicine